tamarajqawasmeh/text-processing-using-spark-dataframe/efficient_data_analysis.md

 from pyspark.sql.functions import trim,ltrim,rtrim
 ```

-Using the checkin data file, we can return an easily readable view of the DataFrame schema using the .printSchema() function to find the hour of the day in which most check-ins occur.
+Using the checkin data file, we can return an easily readable view of the DataFrame schema using the .printSchema() function to find the hour of the day in which the least check-ins occur.
 We'll start with the two column names, "business_id" and "date", to find the information we need.

 ```python
 checkin.printSchema()